The amount of cores in an Intel Core i3 depends upon the generation and your choice of platform i.e desktop or mobile.

 Desktop-based Intel Core i3 processors of both 9th and 8th generation offer 4 cores.
 However, the 7th generation desktop-based i3 only offers dual core.

-When it comes to laptops, you can find both dual and quad core if you choose to go for the 8th generation.
+When it comes to laptops, you can find both dual core, as well as quad core if you choose to go for the 8th generation.
 If you go for the 7th generation i3 processor for your laptop, you will be limited to 2 cores across all models.